uBizzy/koseven/index.md

 ## Are modules of Kohana compatible?

 Yes they are, just be sure are compatible with KO 3.3.X.
+Check the compatible list here [Modules](https://koseven.ga/modules.html).

 ## Why all modules in 1 repo?